Skidder-Team/HitamClient/README.md

 Do the above and share your source code with everyone; just like we do.

 ## Setting up a Workspace
-FDPClient uses gradle, so make sure that it is installed properly.
+HitamClient uses gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
 1. Clone the repository using `git clone --recurse-submodules https://github.com/UnlegitMC/FDPClient.git`.
 2. CD into the local repository folder.
 3. Depending on which IDE you are using execute either of the following commands: